prb/pips-solver/README.md

 > - Claude: Balanced OOP approach with good encapsulation via play()
 > - Gemini: Minimal functional style with compact representations
 > All three are correct implementations with similar algorithmic approaches but different stylistic choices and ownership strategies.
 Codex is the most "enterprisey" with extensive validation and helpers, Claude takes a balanced OOP approach, and Gemini favors minimalism and functional patterns.

+None of the models did some of the things that I would have expected them to do without additional prompting and review, e.g., use persistent data structures for the recursion.

 ## Cost Considerations
 On my first pass using Gemini from Zed, I provisioned an API key in Google Cloud, assigned it to the non-free tier, and that resulted in a cost of around $35 for the work.
 That's great compared to the cost of human labor, but it's nearly double the monthly $20 subscription costs for either Claude or Codex.
 For the second pass using Gemini from the commandline, I authenticated to Google and used the Gemini subscription from my Google account.